normtendothecoder/NSoftPasswordGenerator/README.md

-# NSoftPasswordGenerator
+# NSoft Password Generator
-A super simple password generator for node.js
+A super simple password generator for node.js!
+# Disclaimer:
+You need node.js and Command Prompt avalible.